 Cashing a government check is simple.
 The process is the same as cashing a company or private party check.
 However, if you need to cash an estate check, it's a bit more involved.
 You can't cash an estate check until you've officially established the estate and set up an estate account.

 There are no rules to prevent a payee from endorsing a U.S. Department of Treasury check and depositing it in someone else's account.
 However, the account owner can't just cash a check that belongs to another person.
 All checks, especially government checks, are subject to scrutiny.
-If a Treasury check is deposited by someone who is not a payee, the bank can hold the check for up to two business days.
+If a Treasury check is deposited into someone else's account , the bank can hold the check for up to two business days.

 The terms, "executor'" and “personal representative" are often used interchangeably.
 They both refer to the person named in a will to manage the distribution of the estate.
-If you are appointed as personal representative of an estate, you can cash a check that is payable to you or payable to the estate.
-You'll need to endorse the check with your signature and provide documentation to certify your role, to comply with check endorsement rules and regulations.
+If you are appointed as personal representative of an estate, you can cash estate checks that are payable to you or payable to the estate.
+You'll need to endorse any estate checks with your signature and provide documentation to certify your role, to comply with check endorsement rules and regulations.

 If you bring your 2018 refund check, or an estate check, to the issuing bank, you can typically have it cashed immediately.
 However, if you want to cash the check at a different bank, they might place a hold on the check until it clears.
 If you are cashing the check at a bank with which you have an account, the bank might give you the cash, but place a hold on your account for the amount of the check, just in case the check doesn't clear.
 The length of time it takes a check to clear depends on the amount and the issuing bank.
 U.S. Treasury and local or state government checks payable to you are available on the first business day following the deposit.
 For checks greater than $5,000, the excess funds are usually held for an extra business day.